-It is a very serious question and one that has caused much debate among Christians for centuries.
+This is a very serious question and one that has caused much debate among Christians for centuries.

 When you are learning how to read the Catholic Bible in chronological order, it will be easier for you to understand what is taking place.
-This helps keep things orderly and keeps you from making the same mistake that so many have made in the past.
+This helps keep things orderly and keeps you from making the same mistakes that so many have made in the past.
 You can easily see how the Church, for example, began with the Resurrection of the Lord.
 We know that this is true because the Bible tells us about His coming in the flesh.
 The Church believes that He was raised from the dead, and the Book of Acts does not change this.

-Books of the Bible in Chrological Order
+New Testament Books of the Bible in Chrological Order – Reading Plan

 |Book||Author||Date Of Composition||Place Of Composition|

 Reading the Bible in this way can offer a deeper understand of the word of God.

 Is it wrong to read the Bible in Chronological Order?